NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/BezierCurve.rst

     :rtype: :class:`bool<PySide.QtCore.bool>`

 Returns whether the curve is finished or not.
-A finished curve will have a bezier segment between the last control point and the first control point and the bezier will be rendered in the image.
+A finished curve will have a Bezier segment between the last control point and the first control point and the Bezier will be rendered in the image.